opencontainers/runc/config-linux.md

 If enabled (`false`), tasks that attempt to consume more memory than they are allowed are immediately killed by the OOM killer.
 The OOM killer is enabled by default in every cgroup using the `memory` subsystem.
 To disable it, specify a value of `true`.
-For more information, see [the memory cgroup man page][cgroup-v1-memory].
+For more information, see the kernel cgroups documentation about [memory][cgroup-v1-memory].

 * **`disableOOMKiller`** *(bool, OPTIONAL)* - enables or disables the OOM killer